zepam/Glossary/README.md

 **Random Forest**: a machine learning algorithm that combines the output of multiple decision trees into a single result.

 **Bias-Variance Tradeoff**: It implies that as we increase the complexity of a model, its variance decreases, and its bias increases.
 Conversely, as we decrease the model's complexity, its variance increases, but its bias decreases.

+**Linear Regression**: A type of supervised learning algorithm that optimizes a linear function to data points.